apache/tajo/tajo-docs/src/main/sphinx/functions/string_func_and_operators.rst

     select lpad('hi', 5, 'xy');
     > xyxhi

-.. function:: rpad(source text, number int4, pad text)
+.. function:: rpad(source TEXT, number INT4 [, pad TEXT])

   Fill up the string to length length by appending the characters fill (a space by default).
 If the string is already longer than length then it is truncated.

   :param source: source string
   :param number: padding length
   :param pad: padding string
-  :rtype: text
+  :rtype: TEXT
   :example:

   .. code-block:: sql